Last updated on the 23/06/2020 at 15:03

 What will my school be like when I go back?

 There will be some changes to schools when you do go back and these changes will vary from school to school but this is to ensure you, your friends, other students and school staff are all safe.
-The main change will be fewer students in your school at the same time, this might mean that you will go to school on some days of the week while other students go on other days.
-When you're not at school, your teacher will set you work to do from home.
-As soon as it's safe to do so, the amount of time you spend at school will increase, but unfortunately there is no set dates for this yet.
-Your school will be able to tell you the plan once it's been put it in place, they will already be working out how to do this and will let you know more information as soon as they are able.
+Your school will be able to tell you the plan once it's been put it in place and will let you know more information as soon as they are able.

 There will also be increased cleaning of the school to help make sure it's safe.
 Because there will be change, when you do go back to school you won't go straight back to learning, there will be time to adjust to what's new and learn about what's changed.